 What did I learn?
-100% of the unscheduled calls I received were non-urgent.
-(I love my life).
+One hundred percent of the unscheduled calls I received were non-urgent.
+(I love my life.)

 I also started to pay attention to the number of times I interrupted people and reduced their productivity with my non-urgent calls.
-The sad truth is that almost all the calls I made were non-urgent calls that could have been previously scheduled and in most cases I ended up being put into their voicemail.
+The sad truth is that almost all the calls I made were non-urgent calls that could have been previously scheduled and in most cases, I ended up being sent to their voicemail.